 ALFRED PASIEKA / SCIENCE PHOTO LIBRARY ALFRED PASIEKA / SCIENCE PHOTO LIBRARY

-Venus flytrap (Dionaea muscipula) with a fly caught in one of its leaves.
+Venus flytrap (Dionaea muscipula).
 Venus flytraps are carnivorous plants that capture insects in their hinged two-lobed leaves.
 When an insect lands in the gaping trap, touch-sensitive hairs trigger the leaf to close, trapping the insect behind a row of interlocking spines.
 The insect is then digested by enzymes.
 Its carnivorous diet provides the plant with nutrients it would not otherwise obtain from the poor soils in which it grows.
 The venus flytrap is native to the bogs of South and North Carolina, USA.

 Model release not required.
 Property release not required.